fsr/haskell-lessons/docs/script/_sources/exercises/custom-boolean.rst.txt

 We also need to be able to define more complex interactions.
 Implement a ``not'``, ``or'`` and ``and'`` operation which, as the names suggest, do boolean *not*, *and* and *or*. [#boolean_operations]_

+Finally play around some with the operations you have defined.
+Make sure they are indeed correct.

 .. rubric:: footnotes

 .. [#defining] Use the ``data`` keyword